The House of Belonging

 “He’s not the only one.”

-Like the last time he’d tried to eat in the dining hall—the deliberate avoidance interspersed with covert glances, the parents steering their children away.
+Like the last time he’d tried to eat in the dining hall—the deliberate, walk-around-the-table avoidance coupled with covert glances, the parents steering their children away.

 “You weren’t here when we found the chest,” Cullen shook his head.
 “You weren’t a part of the disaster.”
 Stating the obvious, but also a warning.